hermchan/project-00/readme.md

 #Racing Game

 A simple two player racing game.
-Who can button smash harder?
+Who can button mash harder?

 ## Technologies Used